battlecode/battlecode21/backend/README.md

 To stop or start the container: `docker stop bc20db` `docker start bc20db`

+To manage the database on a Mac, Postico is a good tool.

 ### Commands

 Always work in your virtual environment.